cu-business-webteam/cornell-governance/README.md

 The template variables can be modified using the `cornell/governance/emails/report-data` filter.
 That filter sends the array of data being sent to the template as the first parameter, and the name of the PHP class being used to generate the email as the second parameter.

+### REST API Information

+#### WordPress Native REST Requests

+This plugin adds some custom information to the standard post REST requests found at `wp-json/wp/v2/`.
+The following data are added to these responses:

+  - `goal` - the "Page Goal" text
+  - `purpose` - the "Purpose/Problems Solved" text
+  - `primaryAudience` - the slug for the Primary Audience selection
+  - `secondaryAudience` - the slug for the Secondary Audience selection
+  - `secondaryContact` - the email address for the Secondary Contact
+  - `liaison` - the email address for the liaison
+  - `cycle` - a text representation of how often the page is reviewed
+  - `complianceStatus` - a message about the page's compliance status
+  - `updateMessage` - the most recent "Content Update" commit message
+    - `commit-message` - the text of the latest commit message
+    - `editor` - the ID of the user that posted that commit message
+    - `timestamp` - the UNIX timestamp showing when the commit message was saved

+#### Custom Governance REST Endpoint

+You can also access just the Governance information for content by using the custom REST endpoint located at `wp-json/cornell/governance/v1/information`.

+If you want Governance Information about a specific piece of content, you can append the content ID to the end of that endpoint.

+The properties included in this response are:

+  - `post-title` - The title assigned to the piece of content (for informational purposes)
+  - `goals` - the text of the "Page Goals" field
+  - `primary-audience` - A [WP_Term](https://developer.wordpress.org/reference/classes/wp_term/#comment-2653) object containing information about the selected Primary Audience
+  - `problem` - the text of the "Purpose/Problems Solved" field
+  - `review-cycle` - an array with information about the review cycle
+    - `cycle` - the number of months between reviews
+    - `text` - a text representation showing how often the page needs to be reviewed
+  - `secondary-audience` - A [WP_Term](https://developer.wordpress.org/reference/classes/wp_term/#comment-2653) object containing information about the selected Secondary Audience
+  - `secondary-contact` - the email address of the Secondary Contact
+  - `tasks` - an array of the tasks for the content
+  - `liaison` - the email address for the Liaison assigned to this content
+  - `timestamp` - the date and time at which the governance information was last updated
+  - `last-review` - an array of information about when the content was last reviewed
+    - `timestamp` - the UNIX timestamp when the content was last reviewed
+    - `date` - the ISO 8601 date formatted date and time when the content was last reviewed
+  - `initial-setup` - an array with information about when the governance information was first set up
+    - `timestamp` - the UNIX timestamp when the information was created
+    - `date` - the ISO 8601 date formatted date and time when the information was created
+    - `user` - an array with information about the user that set up the governance information
+      - `id` - the user ID
+      - `email` - the user's email address
+    - `completed-tasks` - an array showing which tasks (if any) have been checked off
+    - `compliance-status` - a text representation showing the compliance status for the page
+    - `notes` - an array with information about notes that have been added to the page
+      - `notes` - the raw markdown text of the notes
+      - `timestamp` - a WP-formatted date and time showing when the notes were last updated
+      - `rendered` - an HTML-formatted version of the notes
+    - `revisions` - an array of revision content update notes.
+Each item inside the array is an array with the following properties
+      - `revision-id` - the ID that WP assigned to the revision that is associated with the update message
+      - `message` - the text of the update message
+      - `author` - an array of information about the user that committed the update message
+        - `id` - the WP User ID
+        - `email` - the user's email address
+      - `timestamp` - the UNIX timestamp of the update message
+      - `date` - the WP-formatted date and time of the update message

 ## Installation

 1. Upload the plugin files to the `/wp-content/plugins/cornell-governance` directory, or install the plugin through the WordPress plugins screen directly.